-The problem was that I soon realized this had almost nothing to do with how Malagasy women normally lived or behaved.
-This became apparent the moment one moved, as I soon did, away from institutions dominated by foreigners.
-If anything, the situation seemed the reverse of what I was used to.
-Before long, I was remarking to a friend-a woman named Lala who was a student at the university at Ankatso-how remarkable it was that in terms of ordinary body language, it was often women who seemed more apt to make the bold, expansive gesture, who strode with greater confidence in public.
-Men, even many young men, more often seemed to contract in on themselves in public, to often seem shy and self-contained.
-Why was that?
-(I was expressing myself here as much by imitating postures as by actual words.) colonial empires have largely been justified by what we'd now call "humanitarian intervention."
+In practice, this seems reasonable.
+Since at least the nineteenth century, with the British abolition of the slave trade, colonial empires have largely been justified by what we'd now call "humanitarian intervention."
 This is, of course, if anything even more true today.
 Still, adopting such a position leads to one significant, if largely unnoticed, conceptual problem.
-In order to say that "the Nuer" live in their own moral and conceptual universe, we are necessarily assuming that "the Nuer" actually exist: that is, that there is a relatively coherent set of ideas and principles that can be identified and described as belonging to the Nuer, and systematically compared with our own.3 This implies bounded entities, which is a problem, but even more, it means even once you have decided who the Nuer are, you are not treating all Nuer perspectives as equally legitimate, since, after all, it will be nearly impossible to find any statement that every single person you have identified as "Nuer" will agree with.
+In order to say that "the Nuer" live in their own moral and conceptual universe, we are necessarily assuming that "the Nuer" actually exist: that is, that there is a relatively coherent set of ideas and principles that can be identified and described as belonging to the Nuer, and systematically compared with our own.
+This implies bounded entities, which is a problem, but even more, it means even once you have decided who the Nuer are, you are not treating all Nuer perspectives as equally legitimate, since, after all, it will be nearly impossible to find any statement that every single person you have identified as "Nuer" will agree with.
 As a result, the entire project of cultural relativism depends on being able to identify structures of authority, and thus certain individuals who, more than others, can legitimately speak for the Nuer as a whole.
 But here is the logical dilemma.
 By what criteria are these authorities to be identified?
 One cannot employ "Nuer conceptions" of authority, because, until one has identified who those authorities are, there is no way to know what those "Nuer conceptions" are.
 Like it or not, the relativist has to use some sort of external criteria.
-The paradoxical result is that, if one is to take a consistent position of cultural relativism, authority is the one thing that cannot be treated relativistically.4 The classic relativist has to assume that all cultures or societies do have structures of authority similar enough that they can be identified by an outside observer, and, furthermore, that these structures are intrinsically legitimate.
+The paradoxical result is that, if one is to take a consistent position of cultural relativism, authority is the one thing one cannot treat relativistically.
+The classic relativist has to assume that all cultures or societies do have structures of authority similar enough that they can be identified by an outside observer, and, furthermore, that these structures are intrinsically legitimate.
 The political implications are, to say the least, disturbing.